-The minimum estimated mortality rate incidental to U. S. commercial fisheries is 29.6 sea lions per year.
-Based on observer data (29.6) and stranding data (0.8), the minimum estimated mortality rate incidental to commercial and recreational fisheries is 30.4.
+The minimum estimated mortality rate incidental to U.S. commercial fisheries is 31.5 sea lions per year.
+Based on observer data (31.5) and stranding data (1.2), the minimum estimated mortality rate incidental to commercial and recreational fisheries, as well as other marine debris, is 32.7.
 Observer data on state fisheries dates as far back as 1990; however, these are the best data available to estimate takes in these fisheries.
-No observers have been assigned to several fisheries that are known to interact with this stock making the estimated mortality a minimum estimate.
+No observers have been assigned to several fisheries that are known to interact with this stock making the estimated mortality likely an underestimate of the actual mortality level.